How to add the Sound Servo (EZB) robot skill

 - Press Add Robot Skill from the button ribbon bar in ARC.

 - Press the Sound Servo (EZB) icon to add the robot skill to your project.

 Follow the Getting Started Guide to build a robot and use the Sound Servo (EZB) robot skill.

 How to use the Sound Servo (EZB) robot skillUse your EZ-B's audio output to control servos!
-You can control many servos with this skill by using the Multi Servo option in the settings or adding multiple instances of the skill.
-Specify the scalar to increase the dynamic range of the audio in relation to the position of the servo.
+You can control many servos with this skill by using the Multi Servo option in the settings or adding multiple instances of the robot skill.
+Specify the scalar to increase the dynamic range of the audio about the servo's position.
 Don't worry if that sounds confusing; play with it, and see what you get.

-Use this skill for moving the mouth of your robot.
-If there is a track playing, you can have your robot's mouth move to the audio level.
+Use this skill to move the mouth of your robot.
+If a track is playing, you can move your robot's mouth to the audio level.